donapieppo/got/README.md

 In the [WIKI](https://github.com/donapieppo/got/wiki)
 you can find informations abount the database structure.

-Please take a look if you're interested in helping the project development.
+Please take a look if you're interested in
+**helping the project development**.